wezeku/encfs4win/README.md

 EncFS provides an encrypted filesystem in user-space, using the [Dokan library](https://github.com/dokan-dev/dokany) for the filesystem interface.
 EncFS is open source software, licensed under the LGPL.

+A GUI for encfs4win is available through encfsw, providing a tray icon that makes mounting and unmounting encrypted partitions even easier!

 For more info, see:

  - The excellent [encfs manpage](encfs/encfs.pod)